intel/ittapi/docs/src/ref_collector.rst

 Log File Location
 -----------------

-By default, log files are saved in the system temporary directory.
+By default, log files are saved in the current working directory.
 Each run creates a file named ``libittnotify_refcol_<timestamp>.log``.
 To change the location, use the ``INTEL_LIBITTNOTIFY_LOG_DIR`` environment variable: